-- Don't draw the line at the place where people may linger. - 4) You can click to delete the detection line. - 5) You can click to change the direction.
-The yellow arrow indicates the direction of entering. - Check Camera Calibration checkbox to enable camera calibration.
+- 5) You can click to change the direction.
+The yellow arrow indicates the direction of entering. - 4.
+Check Camera Calibration checkbox to enable camera calibration.
 A calibration line (the green vertical line) and several blue horizontal lines appear in the live view image.